SystemsApproach/private5g/cloud.rst

 design is cloud-agnostic, so AMP can be deployed in a public cloud (e.g., Google Cloud, AWS, Azure), an operator-owned Telco cloud, (e.g, AT&T’s AIC), or an enterprise-owned private cloud.
 For a pilot deployment of Aether, AMP runs in the Google Cloud.

-The rest of this section introduces these four subsystems, with the chapters that follow filling in more detail about each.
+The rest of this section introduces these four subsystems.

-2.4.1 Resource Provisioning
+6.2.1 Resource Provisioning
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~

 Resource Provisioning configures and bootstraps resources (both